 Related Topics

 Table of ContentsI.
 What is Lazy Loading in Angular?II.
 Benefits of Lazy Loading in AngularIII.
 Implementing Lazy Loading in AngularStep 1: Begin by creating a module along with a dedicated routing file.Step 2: Create a Component Lazy Loading AngularStep 3: Insert the Link in the HeaderStep 4: Implement Lazy Loading with loadChildrenStep 5: Configuring the RouteIV.
 Best Practices for Implementing Lazy Loading in Angular1.
 Module Organization2.
 Route Configuration3.
 Bundle Size Reduction and Code Splitting4.
 One Module Per Page Strategy5.
 Strategic Preloading6.
-Regular Review and OptimizationConclusion The need for skilled software and app developers continues to grow every day.
-That’s why…
+Regular Review and OptimizationConclusion The fintech industry is booming, and it’s no surprise that startups are racing to capitalize…